Curated OER

 Programs

-Students discuss programs designed for people with disabilities.
-In this language arts and social studies lesson plan, students discuss programs started by the Kennedy family and create posters in order to share their findings.
+Pupils discuss programs designed for people with disabilities.
+For this language arts and social studies lesson, students discuss programs started by the Kennedy family and create posters in order to share their findings.

 Indian Land Tenure Foundation